 Other areas of counselling I deal with

 I am a registered provider with AXA Health, AVIVA, Aetna, Vitality Health, Cigna and WPA.
 I am awaiting confirmation of provider status with BUPA.
-I can request to be registered with additional providers if clients have a policy with a different insurance company.
+I can request to be registered with an additional provider if clients have a policy with a different insurance company.

 Payment of Workshop Fees

 Payment is to be made using bank transfer in UK pounds within 24 hours of arranging your session to secure your appointment with me.
 This avoids us having to use any of our therapy session time to do this.
 My fees cover the cost of professional indemnity insurance, my own professional clinical supervision, my preparation time and the consultation.

 In addition to working with self-funded clients I am a registered provider with AXA, VitalityHealth, AVIVA, Aetna, Cigna, WPA and Bupa.

 Please visit my website for more information.